- Aug 24, 2020

 - What are the peaks and valleys?

-In doing so, you’ll you know exactly where to look if you need to adjust your Microsoft Azure contract, re-harvest a license if it’s a BYOL scenario, or spin-up or spin-down virtual machines or server capacity.
+In doing so, you’ll know exactly where to look if you need to adjust your Microsoft Azure contract, re-harvest a license if it’s a BYOL scenario, or spin-up or spin-down virtual machines or server capacity.
 And it doesn’t matter whether we’re talking about operating systems, databases, or applications.
 Answers to these key software license management questions are the starting point for all your cost avoidance and cost reduction programs and strategies.

 Track the evolution of your Azure licensing costs